storesafe/cordova-sqlite-storage/README.md

 **Low priority:** issues with the API or application integration will be given lower priority until the Cordova 3.0 integration is finished for Windows Phone 8.
 Pull requests are very welcome for these kinds of issues.

-# Unit test(s)
+# Unit tests

 Unit testing is done in `test-www/`.

+## running tests from shell

-To run the tests from *nix shell, simply do either:
+To run the tests from \*nix shell, simply do either:

     ./bin/test.sh ios

-or in Android:
+or for Android:

     ./bin/test.sh android